fsprojects/FSharp.AWS.DynamoDB/README.md

 ## Notes on value representation

-Due to restrictions of DynamoDB, it may sometimes be the case that objects may not be persisted faithfully.
+Due to restrictions of DynamoDB, it may sometimes be the case that objects are not persisted faithfully.
 For example, consider the following record definition:
 ```fsharp
 type Record =